Z boson emission by a neutrino in de Sitter expanding universe: Density number of Z bosons

 \section{Density number of Z bosons}

 In the process of Z boson emission by neutrinos the density number of neutrinos will determine the density number of Z bosons.
-For this reason we define the density number of Z bosons with our transition rate gin in equation (\ref{fund}), as follows:
+For this reason we define the density number of Z bosons with our transition rate given in equation (\ref{fund}), as follows:

 where $R_d$ is the rate of Z boson decay and $n_{\nu}'$ is the density number of neutrinos in the conditions of early universe, with the observation that all three species will be taken into account.
 It is a well established fact that the Z bosons decay into fermion anti-fermion pairs and hadrons.
-The total rate of the decay for the Z boson is the sum of the mentioned rates $R_d=2.5GeV$ \cite{37}.
+The total rate of the decay for the Z boson is the sum of the mentioned rates and in Minkowski field theory its value is $R_d=2.5GeV$ \cite{37}.
 For very early universe the temperature of photons and neutrinos are supposed to be equal $(T_{\gamma}=T_{\nu})$ such that the relations between the number of photons and neutrinos is \cite{36}:

 where the primed describe the density numbers in early universe.
-From equations (\ref{nft}) it is clear that the density number of neutrinos in early universe will be higher and we can say that the universe was dominated by neutrinos.
-As the temperature decreases and the universe expands, the neutrinos decouple and the number of neutrinos remain constant.
+From equations (\ref{nft}) it is clear that the density number of neutrinos in early universe will be higher, and we can say that the universe was dominated by neutrinos.
+As the temperature decreases and the universe expands, the neutrinos decouple and the number of neutrinos remains constant.
 This situation happens at temperatures around $10^{10} K$.
 Now let us comment the implications in relation with our rate given in equation (\ref{fund}).

 Using the equations for decay rate of Z bosons (\ref{fund}) and number of neutrinos (\ref{nft}), the final equation for the density number of Z bosons produced in emission processes by neutrinos is: